NickMihaiu91/PriceMet/README.md

 PriceMet is a “name your own price” site for restaurants, spas and other kind of services

-Here I created a landing page showcasing what Pricemet is and also we're simulating a functional site with offers.
+The landing page showcases what Pricemet is and also we're simulating a functional site with offers.

 Storing offers in Parse.com